jpype-project/jpype/doc/userguide.rst

 Java casting
 ------------

 To access a casting operation we use the casting ``JObject`` wrapper.
-JObject accepts two arguments.
+For example, ``JObject(object, Type)`` would produce a copy with specificed type.
 The first argument is the object to convert and the second is the type to cast to.
 The second argument should always be a Java type specified using a class wrapper, a Java class instance, or a string.
 Casting will also add a hidden class argument to the resulting object such that